Land Bank Transactions

 Land bank authority provides much greater flexibility to:

 - Improve public access for hunting, fishing and recreation.

 Land Bank sales and purchases

-Since the inception of the Land Bank Program on April 19, 2006, the BCPL has:
+Since the inception of the Land Bank Program in 2006 through January 31, 2024 the BCPL has:

 This realignment has increased the value of School Trust Lands significantly.
 It has also greatly increased our ability to generate future timber revenues.
 BCPL now harvests about 33% more timber than before Land Bank due to a larger timber base and greater management efficiencies.